 Ease of Cleaning

-Maybe most importantly, if you know how to use steel cookware, you can avoid much of the stickiness issue.
-Here's how:
+Stainless steel can be sticky, especially if you don't use the right cooking technique.
+But if you know how to use stainless steel cookware, you can avoid much of the stickiness issue.

 How to Cook with Stainless Steel (and Keep it Easy to Clean)

-There are other methods you can try, too:
+This is the easiest stick-free method, but there are other methods you can try, too:

-Some people also swear by seasoning stainless cookware, much like you can make cast iron practically nonstick by seasoning.
+- Some people swear by seasoning stainless cookware, much like you can make cast iron practically nonstick by seasoning.
 This article on Epicurious explains how.
 (We haven't tried it, so we can't say whether or not it actually works.)

 It's an important part of the All-Clad prestige that it's made in the USA.
 People who buy All-Clad want an American-made product.

 You're probably also paying for the All-Clad reputation, which is excellent.
+This cookware really does last forever.

 Chinese Vs. Brazilian Tramontina Tri-Ply Clad

 Up until a few years ago, the vast majority of Tramontina stainless tri-ply cookware sold in the US was made in China.
 This has changed, and we're not sure why.
 You can now find both Chinese and Brazilian Tramontina cookware on Amazon and at Wal-Mart, as well as at other retailers.
+You may not even know what you're buying unless you read the fine print.

 Here's a comparison of the Brazilian Tramontina Tri-Ply Clad and the Chinese Tri-Ply Clad: